2021-22 School Year – meaningful and healthy in-person learning!

 - working closely with the Boulder County Health and the State Education Department

 - outdoor classrooms

 The situation with the COVID pandemic is constantly changing.
 BVWS is continually monitoring and analyzing the latest developments.
 We are employing a layered mitigation strategy to prevent any potential spread of Covid.
-Key components include an indoor mask requirement, cohorting, testing, and targeted contact tracing.
+Key components include an indoor masks when needed, cohorting, testing, and targeted contact tracing.

 Extensive safety measures for in-person instruction include:

 Cohorting: Students will continue to receive differentiated instruction in their specific classes – or cohort.
-Students will remain in their cohort group throughout the school day, including recess and lunch.
-All classes are 20 or fewer students.
+Students will remain in their cohort group throughout the school day whenever indoors.
+All classes are 19 or fewer students.
 Each cohort will have a designated classroom and outdoor classroom space where they can maintain distance from other cohorts.